 The legal variant of "Natasha" is "Natalia".
-However, only the former is my name.
-The latter is reserved for paperwork.
+The former is my name, and the latter is reserved for paperwork.

 Linguistics Department, PO D-191